stateful/docs.runme.dev/docs/integrations/cloud-render/gcp.md

 https://console.cloud.google.com/compute/instances?project=$PROJECT_ID
 ```

-Here, `runme-ci` is the project ID.
+In this example, `runme-ci` is the project ID.

-When run that code block, you'll be presented with a table displaying your Google Compute Engines, mirroring the Google Cloud Console.
+When you run that code block, you'll be presented with a table displaying your Google Compute Engine instances, similar to your Google Cloud Console.

 ![VM dashboard](../../../static/img/Integration/runme-gcp-vm-dashboard.png)